Ts-Pytham/DotNet.AdvancedCollections/README.md

 ## Included data structures

-New data structures were added that are derived from the traditional data structures, these are:
+New data structures were added that are derived from the traditional data structures:

 - Deque.
 - PriorityQueue.